-The Huizenga College of Business and Entrepreneurship reserves the right to request additional information from all applicants (e.g. resume, additional test scores, etc.).
 Any student falsifying application records will be subject to having the admission offer rescinded or immediate dismissal without refund.
-All students who wish to apply to the Huizenga College of Business and Entrepreneurship at Nova Southeastern University must provide a variety of documents.
-Transcripts and all other documentation concerning admission should be sent to by mail at: Nova Southeastern University, Attn: Enrollment Processing Services, H. Wayne Huizenga College of Business and Entrepreneurship, 3301 College Avenue, PO Box 299000, Fort Lauderdale-Davie, Florida 33329-9905 or official electronic transcripts can be sent to electronictranscript@nova.edu.
+All students who wish to apply to the HCBE at Nova Southeastern University must provide a variety of documents.
+Transcripts and all other documentation concerning admission should be sent to by mail at: Nova Southeastern University, Attn: Enrollment Processing Services, H. Wayne Huizenga College of Business and Entrepreneurship, 3300 S. University Drive, PO Box 299000, Fort Lauderdale, Florida 33328-2004 or official electronic transcripts can be sent to electronictranscript@nova.edu.